Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/docs/examples.md

 Batch run with 1000 agents, k = 100 and 3 different values for a0 (0.01, 0.1, 1):

     python batch-run.py --n=1000 --k=100 --a0 0.01 0.1 1 --execution_id=batch-run-varying-a0

+Batch run with two variables, using 3 values for k and 3 values for a0 (total of 9 combinations):

+    python batch-run.py --n=500 --k 50 100 150 --a0 0.05 0.1 0.3 --execution_id=batch-run-varying-k-a0-3x3